jsapede/openvino-whispercpp-wyoming/README.md

 unzip ggml-medium-models.zip
 ```

+on low power iGPU you should use ggml-small-models.zip instead, to avoid many seconds latency.

 4/ Build Docker Stack

 a docker-compose file is provided int the wyoming-whispercpp-openvino-gpu that should ba adjusted to your configuration / language / hardware ..